Role of Douglas Haig in 1918: Doullens, 26 March

 There were three conferences at Doullens on 26 March.
 The first was between Haig and his Army Commanders (except Gough).
 There was then a second with them and Wilson and Milner, who was able to bring assurances of French help from Clemenceau and Foch.
-The main conference was attended by Poincare, Clemenceau, Petain and Foch, as well as Haig, Wilson and Milner.
+The main conference was attended by Poincaré, Clemenceau, Pétain and Foch, as well as Haig, Wilson and Milner.
 Haig accepted the appointment of Foch to coordinate reserves of all nationalities wherever he saw fit.
-In his typed diary Haig claimed much of the credit for Foch's appointment and to have insisted that he have wider powers over Petain across the whole front, not just the Amiens sector, than Clemenceau had wanted to grant him.
+In his typed diary Haig claimed much of the credit for Foch's appointment and to have insisted that he have wider powers over Pétain across the whole front, not just the Amiens sector, than Clemenceau had wanted to grant him.
 The typed diary, although fuller, does not specifically contradict the handwritten original, and Sheffield's view is that Haig either needed to reconcile himself psychologically to the need to accept a French superior or else was simply letting off steam and wanted to give himself the credit he felt he deserved.
-Milner, who represented the British government at Doullens, recorded that Clemenceau was unhappy with Petain's recent efforts, but claimed that he himself had persuaded Haig to accept the appointment of Foch; Haig's official biographer Duff Cooper gave Haig the credit but commented that the idea had probably occurred to several participants simultaneously.
-In his diary for that day Haig accused Petain of "funk".
+Milner, who represented the British government at Doullens, recorded that Clemenceau was unhappy with Pétain's recent efforts, but claimed that he himself had persuaded Haig to accept the appointment of Foch; Haig's official biographer Duff Cooper gave Haig the credit but commented that the idea had probably occurred to several participants simultaneously.
+In his diary for that day Haig accused Pétain of "funk".
 He was later to make the same accusation against the King on 29 March and Lloyd George on 3 April; Harris suggests that he was attributing to others an emotion of which he felt ashamed in himself.
 After the conference Haig went riding (his main form of relaxation) for the first time in days, and Wilson recorded that he seemed "10 years younger" that evening.

 Gough was relieved of command of Fifth Army.
-Haig recommended Cavan for the job.
+Haig recommended Rudolph Lambart, 10th Earl of Cavan for the job.
 Instead it went to Rawlinson, who took command at 4.30pm on 28 March.

 Although the leaders did not know it, and although Albert and Montdidier had fallen, the British defence on the ground had been solidifying since 25 March.
 The Germans were experiencing logistical problems after advancing over the ravaged 1916 Somme battlefield, subject to constant attack by the RFC, and with their supplies and equipment pulled by horses in poor shape.
 A German offensive near Arras ("Mars", 9 German divisions, 28 March), against the junction of First and Third Armies, was predicted exactly by British Intelligence and was repulsed.
 After this was beaten back, between 29 and 31 March the Germans pushed on Amiens again.
 A Canadian brigade took part in an action at Moreuil Wood (30 March).